-Associate Vice Provost for Student Experience and Engagement (Acting Title IX Coordinator) Office of Student Experience and Engagement, 214 Administration BuildingUniversity of Central Missouri, Warrensburg, Missouri 64093660-543-4114The Director of Human Resources (Deputy Title IX Coordinator) Office of Human Resources, 101 Administration BuildingUniversity of Central Missouri, Warrensburg, Missouri 64093660-543-4255The Senior Associate Athletic Director/Internal Operations (Deputy Title IX Coordinator) 203 Multiple Purpose BuildingUniversity of Central Missouri, Warrensburg, Missouri 64093660-543-4310Office of Civil Rights, Kansas City Office: Office for Civil Rights U.S. Department of EducationOne Petticoat Lane 1010 Walnut Street, 3rd floor, Suite 320Kansas City, MO 64106Telephone: 816-268-0550FAX: 816-268-0599; TDD: 800-877-8339Email: OCR.KansasCity@ed.govFor ADA/504 related questions please contact: The Director of Accessibility Services (ADA/504 Coordinator) Accessibility Services, Union 222University of Central Missouri, Warrensburg, Missouri 64093660-543-4421
+Office of Civil Rights, Kansas City Office:

+Office for Civil Rights U.S. Department of EducationOne Petticoat Lane1010 Walnut Street, 3rd floor, Suite 320Kansas City, MO 64106Telephone: 816-268-0550FAX: 816-268-0599; TDD: 800-877-8339Email: OCR.KansasCity@ed.govFor ADA/504 related questions please contact:

-Toll free numbers for Relay Missouri are 711 or 800-735-2966 for TTY, and 866-735-2460 for voice callers.
-For further information on notice of non-discrimination, visit https://www.ed.gov/.
-For the address and phone number of the office that serves your area, or call 1-800-421-3481.
-No individual will be subject to any form of retaliation, discipline, or other adverse action for reporting conduct in violation of the university's nondiscrimination policy, assisting/cooperating in making a complaint, or assisting with the investigation of a complaint.
-Any individual who believes they have experienced or witnessed retaliation should immediately notify the appropriate member(s) of the administration as identified in this statement.
+The Director of Accessibility Services (ADA/504 Coordinator)Accessibility Services, Union 222University of Central Missouri, Warrensburg, Missouri 64093660-543-4421Toll free numbers for Relay Missouri are 711 or 800-735-2966 for TTY, and 866-735-2460 for voice callers.
+For further information on notice of non-discrimination, visit ED.gov at https://ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves your area, or call 1-800-421-3481.No individual will be subject to any form of retaliation, discipline, or other adverse action for reporting conduct in violation of the university's nondiscrimination policy, assisting/cooperating in making a complaint, or assisting with the investigation of a complaint.
+Any individual who believes they have experienced or witnessed retaliation should immediately notify the appropriate member(s) of the administration as identified in this Statement.